 Stanford undergraduates, regardless of undergraduate major, who wish to pursue an M.A. in Sociology may apply for the coterminal master’s program.
 The coterminal M.A. in Sociology is a flexible, self-designed program.
-Most students complete their M.A. in a fifth year at Stanford; occasionally students are able to complete their B.A. and coterminal M.A. in the fourth year.
+Most students complete a Sociology M.A. during their fifth year at Stanford; occasionally students are able to complete their B.A. and coterminal M.A. in the fourth year.

 How to Apply

-- Transcript: Official Stanford transcript is requeted and submitted throught the on-line application.
-Please do not request an official transcript from the Registrar's Office.
+- Current unofficial transcript: please do not request an official transcript from the Registrar's Office;

 - Two letters of recommendation from Stanford faculty familiar with the student's academic work; additional letters from teaching assistants, employers, or other individuals are accepted as supplemental materials but are not required;